AndreLewis1400/MenuMap/Deliverable3_Implementation/Deliverable3_Final_Document_Team9.md

 ## 5.1 Architectural Overview

-MenuMap is designed using a **3-tier architecture** that separates concerns into distinct layers, promoting maintainability, scalability, and testability.
+MenuMap is designed using a **3-tier architecture** that separates concerns into distinct layers.
+The system is decomposed into three major subsystems: **Subsystem 1 (MM_Client - Presentation Tier)**, **Subsystem 2 (MM_Logic - Business Logic Tier)**, and **Subsystem 3 (MM_DataStore - Data Tier)**.

 ## 5.2 Architecture Layers

-### 5.2.1 Presentation Tier
+### 5.2.1 Subsystem 1: Presentation Tier (MM_Client)

-The Presentation Tier is responsible for user interface and user interaction handling.
-This tier includes:
+**Subsystem 1 is the client** and is responsible for user interface and user interaction handling.
+This subsystem implements the **Model-View-Controller (MVC) pattern** within the client layer.

+**MVC Pattern Implementation in Subsystem 1:**

+The MVC pattern is implemented exclusively within Subsystem 1 (MM_Client):

+- **Model**: Represents data and business logic at the presentation level.
+The Model in the client handles data representation and coordinates with the Business Logic Tier.
+- **View**: Displays data to users.
+Views include web pages, forms, and interactive UI components such as:
+  - LoginForm
+  - Dashboard
+  - MenuBrowser
+  - UserProfile
+  - RestaurantOwnerPanel
-- **Controllers**: Handle HTTP requests and responses
+- **Controller**: Handles user input and coordinates between Model and View.
+Controllers process HTTP requests and responses, including:
-- **Views**: Render user interface components
-- **Client-side validation**: Immediate feedback for user inputs

-**Key Components:**
   - `MenuController`: Handles menu browsing requests
   - `UserController`: Manages authentication and user management
   - `RestaurantController`: Handles restaurant-related operations

+**Key Components:**
+- **Controllers**: Handle HTTP requests and responses, coordinate with business logic layer
+- **Views**: Render user interface components
+- **Client-side validation**: Immediate feedback for user inputs

+**Figure 5.1: Presentation Layer Class Diagram**

+[Insert diagram: `Package_MM_Client_MM_Client_Class_Dia.PNG`]

+**Caption:** The Presentation Layer Class Diagram shows the client-side components including Controllers and Views implementing the MVC pattern within Subsystem 1.

-### 5.2.2 Business Logic Tier
+### 5.2.2 Subsystem 2: Business Logic Tier (MM_Logic)

 The Business Logic Tier contains the core business rules and validation logic.
 This tier:
 - Implements business rules and validation